This document describes the pricing details and free tiers of each billable item of TDMQ for Pulsar virtual cluster.

-TDMQ for Pulsar adopts tiered pricing for API calls.
+TDMQ for Pulsar virtual cluster adopts tiered pricing for API calls.
 API call fees = (number of API calls for message sending + number of API calls for message consumption) * API call unit price.

 The unit price of API call (USD/million calls) is as shown below: